tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

    - Don't write the keyboard shortcut in text, just press the keyboard shortcut you want to set.

-   - Configured keyboard values are stored in their string representation and matched as strings.

-      - This means that the code does not have to do a humongous if statement set for each possible alternative.

-      - This also means that due to differences in java implementations and versions the string representation might be Ctrl+K or ^+K. So if you change java version you might also have to update keyboard mappings in settings.

 - Margins.

 - Editor font.